 A: You recently visited our troops overseas on a USO tour.
 What's your take on "don't ask, don't tell"?

 MV: When it comes down to it, gay or straight, you're holding a weapon and fighting for our country, so sexuality seems irrelevant.
 It bothers me that in this day and age people are still looked at differently for having a sexual orientation that isn't in agreement with an old institution such as the military.
 That being said, I can understand why a gay person in the military would just not want to say anything about it, because it would probably attract unnecessary attention.
-At the same time, it makes me sad to think that people can't live their life openly, thinking that they won't be accepted.(
+At the same time, it makes me sad to think that people can't live their life openly, thinking that they won't be accepted.(keep reading)

 No comments: